Feedback

 6. Subscribe to result code notifications using +CSCON.

-This command subscribes to unsolicited result code notifications and the value you set determines how much information the notification contains, between level 1 and 3.
+This command subscribes to unsolicited result code notifications, and the value you set determines how much information the notification contains between levels 1 and 3.

 Let’s subscribe to level-1-related unsolicited notifications, through +CSCON, by sending